 APESB has a role to play in the promotion of professional responsibility and application of the values and principles used in APESB pronouncements.
-APESB envisages that this educational process will involve APESB, the professional accounting bodies, members and other relevant stakeholders.
+APESB envisages that this educational process will involve APESB, the Professional Bodies, members and other relevant stakeholders.